aesthetic-suite/framework/packages/aesthetic/README.md

 constant (`O(1)`) lookup as we know the names ahead of time.
 This constant time lookup is what enables a fast conversion process between the unified and native syntaxes.

-**What if I want to use the adapter's syntax?**
+**How do I enable the unified syntax?**

-If you'd like to use the native syntax of your chosen adapter, simply call `disableUnifiedSyntax()` on the instance of your adapter.
+Please refer to the readme of your chosen adapter.

 #### Properties